pulumi/pulumi-hugo/themes/default/content/blog/scheduled-deployments/index.md

 ![Create a Scheduled Deployment](create-schedule.png)

-In order to set up Drift Detection and Remediation in the Pulumi Cloud console, follow these steps:
+In order to set up Scheduled Deployments in the Pulumi Cloud console, follow these steps:

 1. Ensure Deployments Settings are configured on the stack [see the docs](/docs/pulumi-cloud/deployments/reference)
 2. Navigate to the Stack > Settings > Schedules